Part 1 of 3 – What makes a great financial adviser?

 You can’t expect that the free investment advice you get from a family member will always be sound advice, but you should expect it to be sound advice when it comes from a professional with solid credentials.
 A financial adviser must have been trained and passed demanding tests that demonstrate competency in the field.
 Ask for qualification levels, then check them out.

 No matter how smart someone is in school, nothing can replace years of experience.
-A veteran adviser, who has helped hundreds or thousands of clients, understands what works best in real-life situations.
-Often aided by a company that has a great deal of resources, your adviser should be well-versed in the specific advice they give.
+A veteran adviser, who has helped hundreds of thousands of clients, understands what works best in real-life situations.
+Often aided by a company that has a lot of resources, your adviser should be well-versed in the specific advice they give.

 A great financial adviser should be tough with you and not simply accept orders.
 You don’t want someone who will not challenge you.
 You want honest advice, even if it seems contrary to your personal beliefs.
 If you want to make all of your own financial choices, you don’t need a financial adviser.